AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

    * action - must specify "authenticate", with the intended authenticator referenced.

 >[!NOTE]
->The Edge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) variable of type `secret`, before the configuration referencing it is deployed.
+>The Edge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) variable of type `secret` (with *All* selected for Service Applied), before the configuration referencing it is deployed.

 ## Purge API Token {#purge-API-token}